Eastern imperial eagle: Interspecies predatory relationships

 The eastern imperial eagle is a powerful bird of prey but frequently overlaps in range with multiple other eagle species and that may require them to share both habitats and prey.
 The golden eagle is generally a larger, more powerful bird.
-It is also more tends to be a bolder, more aggressive predator than the imperial eagle and may be able to attack much larger prey.
-While the mean prey body mass relative to the eagle’s weight is probably similar between the two species, an estimated 15% of golden eagle prey will weigh over 5 kg.
-In its very extensive range, the golden eagle’s distribution includes nearly all areas occupied by breeding eastern imperial eagles.
+It also tends to be a bolder, more aggressive predator than the imperial eagle and may be able to attack much larger prey.
+While the mean prey body mass relative to the eagle's weight is probably similar between the two species, an estimated 15% of golden eagle prey will weigh over 5 kg.
+In its very extensive range, the golden eagle's distribution includes nearly all areas occupied by breeding eastern imperial eagles.
 Furthermore, there is considerable overlap in prey species selected by these species.
 There is a natural partitioning between the two Aquila species and that comes in the form of habitat preferences.
 The golden eagle takes to, usually but not always, rocky and uneven terrain, so favors mountainous areas with alpine meadows to access for prey.
-This is quite different from the eastern imperial eagle preference for flat or somewhat rolling interface between wood stands and fields at low elevations.
-However, in some areas, especially eastern Europe, eastern imperial eagles have been driven to higher elevations and more montane habitats that are typically the haunts of golden eagles by persecution, habitat destruction and other interferences by humans, usually with mixed to minor success as the golden species is scarce at best locally and unlikely to produce competition.
+This is quite different from the eastern imperial eagle's preference for a flat or somewhat rolling interface between wood stands and fields at low elevations.
+However, in some areas, especially eastern Europe, eastern imperial eagles have been driven to higher elevations and more montane habitats that are typically the haunts of golden eagles by persecution, habitat destruction, and other interferences by humans, usually with mixed to minor success as the golden species is scarce at best locally and unlikely to produce competition.
 There is surprisingly little information on conflicts between these two eagle species.
-In the Naurzum Nature Reserve of Kazakhstan the golden and eastern imperial eagle, and to some extent also both white-tailed eagles and steppe eagles, were recorded nesting with a fairly close proximity to each other.
+In the Naurzum Nature Reserve of Kazakhstan the golden and eastern imperial eagle, and to some extent also both white-tailed eagles and steppe eagles, were recorded nesting with fairly close proximity to each other.
 The eagle species here would even use nests built by the other species and seemed to have similar or broadly overlapping food habits, but no interspecies conflicts were detected.
 On the contrary, in the Altai Republic, it appears that golden and eastern imperial eagles are considered to fill a largely similar ecological niche in abutting areas and do compete for nesting sites.
 In some cases in Europe, golden and eastern imperial eagles will engage in a territorial display if prompted against one another.